websemantics/Image-Select/README.md

 ![Alt text](http://websemantics.github.io/Image-Select/img/screen-shot.png "Image Select")

 We couldn't find any scripts that had this full functionality, so we developed it ourselves on top of Chosen.
-We built it for Survey tool, SurveyGraph, and decided to share it with the community.

 Hope you find it helpful, and get back if you have any feedback/improvements.

-Have a look

 http://websemantics.github.io/Image-Select